learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 print(first_name) # undefined since it is not being accessed from the instance
 ```

-## Okay, but Why Do We Need Instance Variables?
+## Okay, But Why Do We Need Instance Variables?

 Let's imagine we have two drivers.
 We istantiate them as instances of the `ExampleDriver` class and assign them to variables, `driver_one` and `driver_two`.
 Let's see this: